There is an easy to use guide to credit repair. Get it, Follow the program, and you will increase your credit score.

 When your sibling and her spouse realtor who moved in with you because they were broke, but somehow they and their friend the Notary Public suddenly come into money and you can’t figure out how?
 Stay home sick from work for a few days near the end or beginning of the month AND make sure that you are the one who gets all the mail from your mail box.
 You might find out you have a new second mortgage.
 Surprise!

 I knew a man who awoke one day to find out that he didn’t own his own home anymore.
 Turns out there had been a “For Sale” sign hanging on the Zillow.com website over his head for months.
-I know these sound preposterous in the extreme but guess what, I’ve seen both happen.
+I know these sound preposterous in the extreme but guess what, I’ve seen them all.
+Everything on this page, I’ve seen them all.

 It can also be done basically as a con-game.
 The con-artist induces you to give them money, but since you don’t have enough cash, so you end up using your own good credit to do it.
 Of course, the con-artist never pays you back.
 That’s not even the worst part of it, the con-artist may not even know that the con-artist is a con-artist.
 He probably tells himself he’s going to pay your back, or maybe she is just down on her luck and you’re the only contact they know, so you’re the only mark.
 You just happen to be the “rich uncle” in the family but unfortunately, you are cash poor, you’re broke.
 Just not as broke as they are . . . at least not until they get done with you.

-When you’re helping family, and suddenly you find your daughter-in-law has a new Camaro, expensive tattoos, long red hair, and a penchant for sushi but a budget for fish fingers, crayons and an old Dodge Rambler, it’s time to check your own credit.
+When you’re helping family, and suddenly you find your daughter-in-law has a new Camaro, expensive tattoos, long red hair, and a penchant for sushi but only a budget for fish fingers, crayons and a 30 year old Camry, guess what, it’s time to check your own credit.

 Identity Theft Comes From Friends Too